The very earliest sports teams at NC State wore pink and blue, colors chosen by the literary societies.

 A groundbreaking ceremony takes place for the construction of Carter Stadium (later Carter-Finley).
 It was named for Nick and Harry Carter.

 The final football game is played in Riddick Stadium.
 Members of the football team mob Harold Deters after he kicks the winning field goal against Florida State, resulting in a final score of 3-0.

 Doak Field opens as the new facility for the baseball team.

-	Norman Sloan is hired as the new head basketball coach at NC State.
-Sloan, who was a player on Everett Case's first basketball team at State (1946-1947), leaves the head coach position at the University of Florida to accept a 3-year contract at State that pays $12,000 annually.
+Norman Sloan was hired as the new head basketball coach at NC State.
+Sloan, who was a player on Everett Case's first basketball team at State (1946-1947), went on to become the second winningest coach in NC State men's basketball history, behind Case.
+His record included the 1974 NCAA championship.
+In 1980 he left NC State to coach the the University of Florida team.
+He was inducted into the NC State Athletics Hall of Fame in 2013.

 Student government sold 25-cent shares to purchase a timber wolf, which was shown during the first game played at what became Carter-Finley Stadium.
 The animal howled, making it popular, but it was later discovered to be a coyote.